Hannah Sharts: Stjarnan

 Sharts did not return to KuPS upon the expiration of her contract.
 Instead, she moved to Iceland and signed with top-flight club Stjarnan.
 She quickly started gaining playing time with the team and played a prominent role in Stjarnan's first win of the season, a 3–2 comeback victory from two goals down against Keflavík ÍF.
 In the first half of the match, she committed a handball inside her own box, leading to a penalty kick goal from Aníta Lind Daníelsdóttir.
 However, Sharts rebounded from the error and contributed to all 3 of Stjarnan's goals, scoring twice and using her signature long throw-in to assist Caitlin Cosme's game-winning header.
 She totaled 19 total appearances for the club, 18 in the Besta deild kvenna and 1 in the Icelandic Women's Football Cup.

 Racing Power FC

 On September 19, 2024, Sharts joined Portuguese club Racing Power FC near the start of its second campaign in the Campeonato Nacional Feminino.
 She earned her first career red card in a game against Torreense, receiving two yellow cards in quick succession in the 76th minute of the match.
 At the end of the season, Racing Power announced Sharts' departure.

 Lexington SC

 On July 1, 2025, Sharts signed with Lexington SC ahead of the second season of the USL Super League.
 She made her Lexington debut on August 23, starting and playing all 90 minutes of the club's season-opening draw with Fort Lauderdale United FC.
 In October 2025, Sharts was named to the USL Super League Team of the Month after playing every minute of October.
+She proved to be a regular in the Lexington lineup throughout the first half of the USLS season and led the club in clearances and blocks throughout the first 11 matches of the 2025–26 campaign.
+In her first season with Lexington, she helped the club win the league championship and the Players' Shield, making them the first team to complete the league double.
+Although Lexington SC had previously triggered Sharts' contract option in December 2025 to renew her for another season, both parties agreed on a contract termination on July 17, 2026, to allow Sharts to pursue opportunities abroad.

+Parma

+In July 2026, Sharts joined Italian Serie A club Parma on a two-year deal until 2028.